 If you are recording a lot of cues, you can press Menu Latch to keep the Record Cue menu active.
-Press Exit to leave Record Cue mode.
+Press Menu Latch again to unlatch the Record Cue menu, press Exit to leave the menu.

 The screen immediately above each fader shows a legend for the playback.
-To set this, from the top-level menu press Set Legend, then the playback Swop button (or the touch select button), then enter a legend on the keyboard or draw a picture legend.
+To set this, from the top-level menu press Set Legend, then the playback Select button, then enter a legend on the keyboard or draw a picture legend.
 Press Enter to store it.
-If the fader or button does not have an associated screen you will have to resort to the old fashioned method of white tape and Sharpie.

 - A Static Playbacks workspace is available to show the contents of the macro/executor buttons and (on the Tiger Touch) the 10 static playback faders.

 Setting Record Mode to Quick Build allows you to build a cue from existing playbacks or palettes (you can also use the Include function to do this).